zsquareplusc/python-embedded-launcher/documentation/tools.rst

 launcher_tool.resource_editor
 =============================
-A small Windows resource editor that can modify the launcher.
+This is a small Windows resource editor that can modify resources in exe files so for example in the launcher executables.

 It uses Windows API functions to read and write the data (and therefore can only be run under Windows).

 - adding and editing strings